 TIME TO EVALUATE, RE-EVALUATE AND EXECUTE

 The process outlined below assumes an active transition strategy, where each transition step involves a duplication of data, object models, and architectural expression.
-For this process, Red Hat affords our customers a significant breadth of time (one solid year of management infrastructure duplication) for admins to investigate and become comfortable with the tooling and allow for transference of data in order to update both the tools and how systems are managed.
+For this process, Red Hat affords our customers one year of management infrastructure duplication, for admins to investigate and become comfortable with the how systems are managed in Satellite 6.

 With this breadth of time, and with no increase in subscription cost for Red Hat Satellite for the duration, admins can make a determination if some, most or all systems are able to move to the new platform in that one year window of time.